It Happened in New York

 It Happened in New York is a 1935 American musical comedy film directed by Alan Crosland and starring Gertrude Michael, Heather Angel and Lyle Talbot.
-It is based on a play Bagdad on the Hudson by Ward Morehouse and Jean Dalrymple.
-A New York taxi driver is hired as a bodyguard to a film star, whose manager is always involving her in publicity stunts.
+It is based on the play Bagdad on the Hudson by Ward Morehouse and Jean Dalrymple.
+The plot concerns a New York taxi driver hired as a bodyguard to a film star with a manager who pursues publicity stunts for her.

 The film's sets were designed by the art director Charles D. Hall.